WaywardGame/mod-reference/README.md

 Set this if you want to require another mod from the Workshop for your mod.

-`publishedFileId` is a property that will show up after you have published the mod to the Steam Workshop.
-Do not modify this.
+`publishedFileId` is a property that is automatically filled in after your mod is published to the Steam Workshop.
+Do not modify or manually add this property.
+Wayward will use this when you publish updates to your mod.

 `image_overrides` is a property that will allow you to override default graphics in the game.
 It will appear like: